galrothschild/ReactBusinessCard/README.md

     16. react-viewport-list
        - I used react-viewport-list for the user list, since it needed to load a big amount of data and render it.
        - react-viewport-list renders only items of the list that are in the viewport, that way the app is still fast.
+    17.
+       - Dark mode and light mode available, it will take your default browser settings at first.